dotnetcore/CAP/README.md

         // If you are using EF, you need to add the configuration： x.UseEntityFramework<AppDbContext>(); //Options, Notice: You don't need to config x.UseSqlServer(""") again!
 CAP can autodiscovery.

-        // If you are using Dapper, you need to add the configuration： x.UseSqlServer("Your ConnectionStrings");
+        // If you are using ADO.NET, choose to add configuration you needed： x.UseSqlServer("Your ConnectionStrings");
         x.UseMySql("Your ConnectionStrings");
         x.UsePostgreSql("Your ConnectionStrings");